AdobeDocs/workfront.en/help/quicksilver/operating-models/operating-models-overview.md

 <!--this is hidden-->

-You can define the structure of your work by defining one or mutliple operating models.
+You can define the structure of your work by defining one or multiple operating models.

 This section contains the following articles: